EQT

 Infrastructure investments and services supported

-203-1
+GRI 203-1

 Our efforts to support the communities in which we operate include local giving, sponsorship, and philanthropic initiatives through EQT Corporation and the EQT Foundation, a separate 501(c)(3) organization.
 EQT Corporation and the EQT Foundation both make charitable contributions to organizations within the communities near our active operations.
+The EQT Foundation is currently evaluating programs funded by the Equitrans Foundation on a case-by-case basis, and we plan to merge the two entities in 2025.

 Our Stakeholder Affairs team manages corporate donations to local communities, following a routine review and pre-approval process to understand each recipient organization’s initiatives and alignment with our values and corporate strategy.
 Our philanthropic investments support a variety of organizations that range from small, local nonprofits to municipalities that seek support for community projects that exceed their budgets.
-Other types of community engagement include sponsorships of county fairs, community festivals, in-kind donations, and other local events that enable our employees to engage with community members, enhance the quality of life for residents, and educate community members about our company and industry.
-The following are some examples of our 2023 corporate philanthropic efforts:
+Other types of community engagement include sponsorships of county fairs, community festivals, unique partnerships, and other local events that enable our employees to engage with community members, enhance the quality of life for residents, and educate community members about our company and industry.
+The following are some examples of our 2024 corporate philanthropic efforts:

-• Approximately $180,000 spent on livestock purchases at county fairs and festivals across our operating footprint, re-donating the livestock purchased or donating the proceeds to the local 4H.
+• Approximately $204,000 spent on livestock purchases at county fairs and festivals across our operating footprint, re-donating the livestock purchased or donating the proceeds to the local 4H;

 • Community Enrichment;